Sustainable Food

 Procurement

 Local and smaller suppliers are encouraged to participate in tendering processes, and we provide advice and guidance where appropriate.
-We also continue to increase the number of supply agreements with locally based companies and place particular emphasis on locally sourced fresh ingredients.
+The UEA also continues to support and encourage the number of supply agreements with locally based companies and place particular emphasis on locally sourced fresh ingredients.

 Find out more about our procurement policies here:

-We are dedicated to minimising our consumption of non-renewable and environmentally sensitive resources.
+The UEA is dedicated to minimising our consumption of non-renewable and environmentally sensitive resources.
 When replacing equipment, we ensure replacement catering equipment is the most energy and water efficient available.
-All food waste is sent for anaerobic digestion, and we actively promote alternatives to disposables such as keep cups and mugs.
+All food waste is sent for anaerobic digestion, and we actively promote alternatives to disposables such as reusable cups and personal mugs.
+To encourage the use of reusable cups, UEA offers a complimentary hot drink to individuals who purchase a reusable cup from campus outlets.
+To incentivise customers to bring their own cup, we also charge a fee for disposable cups and lids.
+This initiative not only reduces single-use cup waste but also promotes sustainable habits among the university community.

-Drinking water is provided at all catering outlets and across campus: re-use your bottle instead of buying a new one to reduce your environmental impact.
+Drinking water is provided at all catering outlets and across campus to allow students and staff to re-use bottles instead of buying new to reduce environmental impact.

-We regularly monitor and audit our practices to reduce waste and improve reuse and recycling through:
+The university regularly monitors and audits our practices to reduce waste and improve reuse and recycling through:

 converting waste cooking oil into biodiesel